Has PDL BioPharma Become the Perfect Stock?

 Every investor would love to stumble upon the perfect stock.
 But will you ever really find a stock that provides everything you could possibly want?

 One thing's for sure: You'll never discover truly great investments unless you actively look for them.
-Let's discuss the ideal qualities of a perfect stock, then decide if PDL BioPharma fits the bill.
+Let's discuss the ideal qualities of a perfect stock, then decide if PDL BioPharma (NAS: PDLI) fits the bill.

 The quest for perfection

 Stocks that look great based on one factor may prove horrible elsewhere, making due diligence a crucial part of your investing research.
 The best stocks excel in many different areas, including these important factors: